 The research papers mentioned in the above article:

-Scientific review articles of interest:
+Scientific review articles of interest (may require subscription):

 - Forcing cells to change lineages, Graf T and Enver T, Nature 2009; 462, 587-594